Bio

 I'm a citizen of liminality, one of a few thousand Malaysian Eurasians, the collective result of centuries of colonial men taking advantage of local women, a group of people even most Malaysians have forgotten exists.
-For the past 16 years I've lived in the American Midwest, where I've also gotten to be Indian (Asian or American), Malay, Indon, Latino, and many more, but mostly confusing.
+For the past 16 years I've lived in the American Midwest, where I've also gotten tagged as Indian (Asian or American), Malay, Indon, Latino, and mostly confusing.

 My parents were once Catholic, I grew up Pentecostal, became Presbyterian, went to a Calvinist college in the U.S., then lost my faith studying for my second master's degree at the associated seminary (and seeing it through because I'm nothing if not an academic masochist).
 I'm genderqueer and was on hormones for a year before stopping treatment because of the adverse effect on my very precarious mental health at the time.
 I'm also a minor god in Tetris.